Here’s a quick rundown:

 Personal: Husband to Stacy; father of two grown daughter, one son-in-law, and two stepchildren.
 (I’ll resist the urge to dad-brag here.
 But feel free to ask about my kids.
 Please.)
 I’m a Christian.
 I grew up in New York City and Tampa, Fla., and lived in Wigan, England; Cincinnati, Ohio; and Colorado Springs, Colo., until moving to Johnson City, Tenn., in 1999, to teach journalism (see below).
 I’m also the chief steward for two cats.
 I’ve been an avid runner (Boston Marathon 2014, among others), hiker (see below) and soccer player (ret.).

-Professional: My day job is professor of communications and humanities at Milligan College, where I teach courses in journalism and media law and ethics, advise the student news organizations, and serve as chair of the Performing, Visual, and Communicative Arts Area (Department).
+Professional: My day job is professor of communications and humanities at Milligan University, where I teach courses in journalism, creative nonfiction, and media law and ethics, advise the student news organizations, and serve as chair of the Performing, Visual, and Communicative Arts Area (Department).

 I came to Milligan after editing magazines for more than a dozen years in the 1980s and ’90s.
 As a freelance journalist, I wrote a weekly column on religion for the Johnson City (Tenn.)
 Press for seven years and wrote a monthly column for Christian Standard magazine for a dozen.
 I’ve been published in a variety of newspapers and magazines, including The Guardian (UK), Leadership Journal, and the Cincinnati Enquirer.
 For five years in the mid 1980s, I was the minister of a small church in Wigan, England.